 John Petrucci is more of a writer than guitar hero here (which isn't to demean his contributions on the axe, but to highlight his compositional abilities), bassist John Myung holds his own as always, but drummer Mike Mangini comes across as pedestrian, which may sound unusual given his technical prowess and feel in other situations (think Extreme).
 His sound is so processed and artificial that it almost sounds like a drum machine.
 This is my only major gripe with the album.

 At their best, Dream Theater are remarkable at what they do, which leaves me all the more sad that Mike Portnoy isn't on it.
-Now estranged from his bandmates of 20 years, his playing has personality more than any living rock drummer, with the possible exception of Danny Carey or Neil Peart.
+Now estranged from his bandmates of 20 years, his playing has a balance of technicality and personality more than pretty well any living rock drummer, with the possible exception of Danny Carey or Neil Peart.

 At over two hours long, this album is unlikely to draw hoards of new fans to the Dream Theater fold.
 But it may finally make people realize that there's far more to this band than long songs where guys play fast.
 This is the exact opposite.
 There are thirty-four tracks, and none over eight minutes in length.
 There is depth in the storytelling, ultimately making this a great example of a 21st century rock opera.
 It may not rival Tommy or The Wall, but if you're into progressive rock and willing to invest the time, you'll very likely find it to be a rewarding listen.